 2. Photography takes TIME

 Before the big day, I meet with all my brides to go over the timeline for the day.
 We talk about when I will arrive, what time everyone will be ready and then we talk about the time frame for pictures.
-It almost never fails that the time YOU think it enough for portrait is only going to be about 1/2 the actual time needed.
+It almost never fails that the time YOU think is enough for portrait is only going to be about 1/2 the actual time needed.

 I know you mean well, and you don’t want to spend too much time away from your friends and family on your big day.
 But I want you to think about the photos you are most likely to hang on your walls.
-Is a photo of you dancing with mingling with you guests OR a romantic photo of you and your groom?
+Is it a photo of you dancing or mingling with you guests OR a romantic photo of you and your groom?
 Most likely it’s the latter.

-My goal is always to be a quick as I can when it comes time for the formal portraits.
+My goal is always to be as quick as I can when it comes time for the formal portraits.
 I get the family photos done first so we can move on to the wedding party then bride & groom.
 Ideally, this should all take 30-45min….BUT, that is rarely the case.
 You see, when you are dealing with a large group of people it’s very difficult to get everyone to pay attention and do what they are told the first time.
 So when uncle Joe is too busy talking with cousin Steve to pay attention to picture schedules, we get behind.
 When two of the groomsmen go missing because they went to find a drink, we get behind schedule.
 Sadly, the part that gets rushed or cut in half are the bride & groom portraits.
 The ones that are most likely the priority of the day.